-Since How We Feel’s debut this month, nearly 150,000 people across the country have begun checking in daily to report which, if any, symptoms they have.
+Since How We Feelexternal link, opens in a new tab’s debut this month, nearly 150,000 people across the country have begun checking in daily to report which, if any, symptoms they have.
 Each submission is linked to a zip code, but no identifying information is collected.

 With this geographic information, public health agencies can track the pandemic locally.
 Within the last few weeks, state agencies around the country have begun considering partnerships with the nonprofit How We Feel Project, which administers the app.
 On Monday, April 20, 2020, the state of Connecticut became the first state to sign on.
 Collaborations with several other states are under discussion, says Feng Zhang, one of the app’s developers and a Howard Hughes Medical Institute Investigator at the Broad Institute and Massachusetts Institute of Technology.

 “We tried to keep the app very simple, and we are very serious about users’ privacy,” he says.
 Zhang and his team normally study the brain and develop molecular tools for applications like genome editing.
 Like many other scientists, he rapidly shifted focus as the pandemic closed in.
 How We Feel is one of several COVID-related projects Zhang has taken on.